Skip navigation

 I used the Windows Notepad application to edit authproxy.cfg and it looks correct, but the Authentication Proxy service won't start.

-The sample authproxy.cfg file included with the Authentication Proxy install contains UNIX line endings.
-Notepad may not correctly show line-breaks so we recommend editing the config file with WordPad or a third-party text editor that can display UNIX encoding.
-Open your file in a text editor other than Notepad, verify that the configuration is correct, save the file, and try starting the Duo Security Authentication Proxy service again.
 If it still fails to start, make sure to check the Application log in the Windows Event Viewer for an error message from the source "DuoAuthProxy".
-The error traceback usually indicates which line of the authproxy.cfg is preventing service start-up.
+The error traceback usually indicates which line of the authproxy.cfg file is preventing service start-up.

 Is MS-CHAPv2 supported?

-To authenticate from the Duo Proxy to Active Directory as a RADIUS client, you can deploy Microsoft's Network Policy Server (NPS) as a RADIUS server or a RADIUS server from another vendor between Active Directory and the Duo Authentication Proxy, and add the Duo Proxy server as a client of the NPS server.
+To authenticate from the Authentication Proxy to Active Directory as a RADIUS client, you can deploy Microsoft's Network Policy Server (NPS) as a RADIUS server or a RADIUS server from another vendor between Active Directory and the Duo Authentication Proxy, and add the Duo Proxy server as a client of the NPS server.

 How can I monitor Duo to ensure that my RADIUS or LDAP device can authenticate users?